awsdocs/amazon-sagemaker-developer-guide/doc_source/distributed-training.md

 + Reduce the batch size\.
 + Keep reducing the batch size until it fits\.
 If you reduce batch size to 1, and still run out of memory, then you should try model\-parallel training\.

-Try gradient compression \(fp16, fp8\):
+Try gradient compression \(FP16, INT8\):
-+ On NVIDIA TensorCore\-equipped hardware, using [mixed\-precision training](https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html) creates both speed\-up and memory consumption reduction\.
++ On NVIDIA TensorCore\-equipped hardware, using [mixed precision training](https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html) creates both speed\-up and memory consumption reduction\.
++ SageMaker's distributed data parallelism library supports Automatic Mixed Precision \(AMP\) out of the box\.
+No extra action is needed to enable AMP other than the framework\-level modifications to your training script\.
+If gradients are in FP16, the SageMaker data parallelism library runs its `AllReduce` operation in FP16\.
+For more information about implementing AMP APIs to your training script, see the following resources:
+  + [Frameworks \- PyTorch](https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html#pytorch) in the *NVIDIA Deep Learning Performace documentation*
+  + [Frameworks \- TensorFlow](https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html#tensorflow) in the *NVIDIA Deep Learning Performace documentation*
+  + [Automatic Mixed Precision for Deep Learning](https://developer.nvidia.com/automatic-mixed-precision) in the *NVIDIA Developer Docs*
+  + [Introducing native PyTorch automatic mixed precision for faster training on NVIDIA GPUs](https://pytorch.org/blog/accelerating-training-on-nvidia-gpus-with-pytorch-automatic-mixed-precision/) in the *PyTorch Blog*
+  + [TensorFlow mixed precision APIs](https://www.tensorflow.org/guide/mixed_precision) in the *TensorFlow documentation*

 Try reducing the input size:
 + Reduce the NLP sequence length if you increase the sequence link, need to adjust the batch size down, or adjust the GPUs up to spread the batch\.